 “Conditions for reasonable and transparent elections are in place,” Salas added.
 Peru: Election board reaffirms transparency in election, asks to wait for official results | News | ANDINA – Peru News Agency

-A revived Shining Path (Sendero Luminoso), using the name Communist Party of Peru, was apparently involved in a massacre two weeks ago.
+A revived Shining Path (Sendero Luminoso), adopting the name Militarist Communist Party of Peru, was allegedly involved in a massacre two weeks ago.
 Eighteen civilians, including eight women and two children, were shot or hacked to death at Vraem, in the country’s heartland.

 Details of what actually happened have not yet been published in Peru.
 Authorities say some 500 guerrillas control much of the area where they lord over cocaine production.
-They demanded that there be no voting, especially spreading fear about voting for “traitor Keiko Fujimori”.
+Leaflets were found in the ares, say the Military and police, that demanded there be no voting, especially spreading fear about voting for “traitor Keiko Fujimori”.

 Elecciones 2021: Fake news y psicosociales – Wayka

-Wayka wrote that this election will be remembered for “citizen polarization, the psycho-socials, the false news and the fear campaigns that have been deployed at the national level to direct the vote towards the presidential candidate…” Keiko Fujimori, who is under judicial investigation for money laundering, obstruction of justice, illegal association, perjury in court, and leading a criminal organization.
+Wayka wrote that this election will be remembered for “citizen polarization, the psycho-socials, the false news and the fear campaigns that have been deployed at the national level to direct the vote towards the presidential candidate” Keiko Fujimori, who is under judicial investigation for money laundering, obstruction of justice, illegal association, and leading a criminal organization.
 The Prosecutor’s Office requests 30 years in prison if she is found guilty.

-Some political science experts expected that if former President Alberto Fujimori’s daughter won, she would have endeavored to quash the indictments against her, for which she has served 15 months in preventative custody and is currently out on house arrest.
-Keiko Fujimori declared that if elected president she would have pardoned her father, who has served a half a 25-year sentence for massive corruption, taking bribes, and for his role in ordering the murder of 25 persons by a secret death squads whose killers were military men.
+Some political science experts expected that if former President Alberto Fujimori’s daughter won, she would have endeavored to quash the indictments against her, for which she has already served 15 months in preventative custody and is currently out on house arrest.
+Fujimori did declare that if elected president she would pardon her father, who has served half his sentence for massive corruption and bribes, and for his role in ordering the murder of 25 persons by a secret death squads, whose killers were soldiers.

-For the business elite, and its media, the only real danger to “democracy”, as they say, is Pedro Castillo.
-All the corruption, bribes, swindles, murders compare not when confronting socialism aiming to equalize rights and benefits, end military “solutions” to struggles against poverty and injustices, to the endless wars.
+For the business elite and its media, the only real danger to “democracy”, as they say, is Pedro Castillo.
+All the corruption, bribes, swindles, murders are nothing, they argue in so many words, compared to socialism that aims to equalize rights and benefits, end military “solutions” to struggles against poverty and injustices, and to halt endless wars.

 Peru’s ethnic makeup (self-identified) is 60% mestizo; ca. 27% indigenous, 85% of them are Quechas, the remainder Aymaras and Amazonians; ca. 5% white, ca. 2% black/mulatto, 6.7% others.

-The poor and the rich throughout Latin America will be watching to see what this feisty farmer-teacher-union will attempt to accomplish as a socialist president.
+The poor and the rich throughout Latin America will be watching to see what this new feisty farmer-teacher-unionist will attempt to accomplish as a socialist president.
 Wall Street is watching too.